Robert Byerly: Background

 Byerly, a graduate of the University of Chicago, worked as a journalist and schoolteacher before the outbreak of the Second World War.
 He was in Paris when Germany invaded France in 1940, but was permitted to leave to the United Kingdom as he was an American citizen.
 In April 1941, Byerly enlisted in the Canadian Army's Royal Canadian Corps of Signals.
 A skilled radio operator and linguist, Byerly underwent advanced wireless training in England in 1943.
 After completing his training, he was commissioned in the Canadian Army and recruited to the United Kingdom's Special Operations Executive on July 3, 1943.
 He was subsequently given a new identity as "Robert Antoine Breuil".

-On February 7, 1944, Byerly was one of four SOE agents parachuted into Chartres, France, as part of a mission.
+On the night of February 8/9, 1944, Byerly was one of four SOE agents who left England and parachuted into France near Orleans as part of a mission.
 However, the Germans had managed to intercept the SOE's radio transmissions and captured the agents just after they landed.
 Byerly and the other agents were interrogated in Chartres before being transferred to a Gestapo prison at 3 bis Place des États-Unis in Paris.
 Their immediate captured upon arrival left them with little knowledge of local underground resistance activity.